sashabeep/bootstrapblockgrid/README.md

 **.col-xs** classes was removed from Bootstrap 4.
 But you still need to set amount of columns in a row for the screen width <576px using ```row xs-up-N``` classes to prevent horizontal stacking.

-To prevent this behavior when you don't want to use extra small classes add this styles at the end of css file:
+To prevent this behavior when you don't want to use extra small classes replace the xs-section in css file with this code:
 ```css
 @media (max-width: 575.98px) {
 	div[class*="-up-"] {